HR vs Employee Performance Dashboards

 Employee Performance Dashboards

+An employee performance dashboard is a critical tool for organisations to monitor and enhance individual employee performance.
+Unlike an HR dashboard, which provides a broader overview of organisational metrics, an employee performance dashboard zeroes in on the specific metrics that gauge the effectiveness and productivity of individual employees.
 The core purpose of an employee performance dashboard is to track and display key performance indicators (KPIs) that relate directly to an employee's contributions and development.
 These KPIs can include individual goals, performance reviews, productivity metrics, and skill assessments.
-By looking at these areas, managers and HR professionals can understand an employee's strengths, areas for improvement, and overall impact on the organization.
+By looking at these areas, managers and HR professionals can understand an employee's strengths, areas for improvement, and overall impact on the organisation.

 Individual goals are a vital component of an employee performance dashboard.
 These goals are often aligned with broader company objectives but are tailored to each employee's role and responsibilities.
-Tracking progress towards these goals helps ensure that employees remain focused and motivated, while also providing a clear framework for evaluating success.
+Tracking progress towards these goals helps employees remain focused and motivated while providing a clear framework for evaluating success.
+Another critical element is performance reviews, which offer insights into an employee's past performance and potential for future growth.
+These reviews typically encompass quantitative data, such as sales numbers or project completions, and qualitative feedback from supervisors and peers.
+Including employees utilising this data on the dashboard facilitates a balanced and nuanced view of employee performance.

+Productivity metrics are also essential for understanding how effectively employees utilise their time and resources.
+Metrics such as the number of tasks completed, time spent on various activities, and efficiency ratios clearly show an employee's work habits and productivity levels.
 Finally, skill assessments help identify areas where employees excel and where they may need further development.
-These assessments can include both hard skills, such as technical proficiency, and soft skills, such as communication and teamwork.
-By incorporating skill assessments into the dashboard, organizations can better tailor training and development programs to meet individual needs.
+These assessments can include hard skills, such as technical proficiency, and soft skills, such as communication and teamwork.
+Organisations can better tailor training and development programs to meet individual needs by incorporating skill assessments into the dashboard.

 Key Features of an Employee Performance Dashboard